The perfect gilet is warm but not too hot. It's comfortable but smart-ish at the same time. Definitely needs to be washable.

 - Most of them are easy to wash in a machine

-- They come in all shapes and sizes
+- They come in all shapes, sizes and colours

 - They look quite smart